Learn about many of the available medications in our database.

 Abemaciclib belongs to the class of medications called antineoplastics (anticancer medications).
 More specifically, it belongs to the class of medications called protein kinase inhibitors.
 This medication works by slowing the growth and spread of cancer cells.

-Abemaciclib is used alone or in combination with certain other medications to treat advanced or metastatic (cancer that has spread to other parts of the body) breast cancer that is hormone-receptor (HR) positive and human epidermal growth factor 2 (HER2) receptor negative.
+Abemaciclib is used to treat adults with breast cancer.
+It is used in combination with other medications to treat early breast cancer that is likely to return.
+It is used alone or in combination with certain other medications to treat advanced or metastatic (cancer that has spread to other parts of the body) breast cancer that is hormone-receptor (HR) positive and human epidermal growth factor 2 (HER2) receptor negative.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.